-Clear Spring Health's Quality Improvement Department reviews providers' medical records as part of Clear Spring's re-credentialing process, "potential" quality of care issues, clinical grievance and/or appeals, claims investigations, inappropriate care / treatment and for HEDIS reporting.
+Clear Spring Health's Quality Improvement Department reviews providers' medical records as part of Clear Spring Health's re-credentialing process, "potential" quality of care issues, clinical grievance and/or appeals, claims investigations, inappropriate care / treatment and for HEDIS reporting.

-The purpose of medical record reviews is to determine compliance with Clear Spring's standards for documentation, coordination of care and outcome of services; to evaluate the quality and appropriateness of the treatment and to promote continuous improvement.
+The purpose of medical record reviews is to determine compliance with Clear Spring Health's standards for documentation, coordination of care and outcome of services; to evaluate the quality and appropriateness of the treatment and to promote continuous improvement.
 These reviews are performed to evaluate compliance with requirements and do not define standards of care or replace a practitioner's judgment.

-Medical record reviews will be conducted every three (3) years for re-credentialing purposes.
-All primary care providers and high-volume specialists (50 or more members) are subject to medical record reviews.
-Medical record audits will be performed at a minimum to 5% of membership assigned to the Primary Care Physician or 10 charts (whichever is greater), 5 charts for specialty providers.
-At the conclusion of the review, the reviewer will notify the provider of any deficiencies.
-The provider must achieve a score of at least 80% in order to meet Clear Spring's standards.
+Medical record reviews are conducted every three (3) years for re-credentialing purposes.
+Primary care providers and high-volume specialists, with 50 or more members are subject to medical record reviews.
+Medical record audits are performed at a minimum to 5% of membership assigned to the Primary Care Physician or 10 charts (whichever is greater), 5 charts for specialty providers.
+At the conclusion of the review, the reviewer notifies the provider of any deficiencies.
+The provider must achieve a score of at least 80% to meet Clear Spring Health's standards.
 Providers who do not meet standards have up to 30 calendar days to address the items identified and provide a written response, signed by the provider.
-If applicable, Clear Spring will issue a Corrective Action Plan (CAP) or provide guidance and other tools to assist the provider in improving documentation.
-If a provider fails to comply with a Corrective Action Plan, the provider will be reported to the Credentialing Committee for further action.
+If applicable, Clear Spring Health issues a Corrective Action Plan (CAP) or provides guidance and other tools to assist the provider in improving documentation.
+If a provider fails to comply with a Corrective Action Plan, the provider is reported to the Credentialing Committee for further action.